 In 1869 Lauriston married.
 Unusual for those times, his wife, Martha L. Dane, was six years older than he, 34 years old at their marriage.
 Born and raised in Massachusetts, she was from nearby Medford, the daughter of Herman and Hannah Dane.
 The couple was married in Reading, Massachusetts.
 There is no indication of children from their union.
 Whether it was a desire for a wider market or the draw of a major city, by 1871 the couple had pulled up stakes in Somerville and moved to Boston.

 Durkee found success there, opening a liquor emporium at 99 Causeway and later a second outlet at 7 &1/2 Bowdoin Square, the area shown here.
-In May 1873 his Causeway store was damaged when flames spread from an adjoining lumber mill spread to the building in which he was operating.
+In May 1873 his Causeway store was damaged when flames from an adjoining lumber mill spread to the building in which he was operating.
 The fire caused $5,000 damage (equivalent today circa $125,000) but quickly was repaired.

-Durkee operated both stores alone until about 1885 when he was struck by blindness — the cause unexplained.
+Durkee operated both stores alone until about 1885 at the age of 45 when he was struck by blindness — the cause unexplained.
 This misfortune and the additional burden it placed on his ability to effectively manage his business seemingly moved Durkee to merge his efforts with two Boston locals with credentials in the whiskey trade.
 They were W. L. Davis, described as a resident of Boston from his boyhood and “thoroughly conversant with the business” and M. W. Drake who had twenty years experience working for a liquor house.
 They called their firm “Durkee, Davis, and Drake, Liquors.”

 Their headquarters at the intersection of Causeway and Lancaster Streets was a five story building, forty by fifty feet, located almost opposite the Boston & Lowell Railroad depot, shown here.
 The first floor held the partners’ business offices, described as “elegantly furnished” where customers were received.
 Upper floors were used to store their liquor supplies and imported wines and brandies.
 Fifteen employees looked after a trade that was said to extend throughout New England.
 Despite his blindness, Durkee had become a wealthy man.